To promote tennis to all through the HKCTA and collaborations with other tennis and Government bodies.

 To raise the standard of tennis by organising local, regional and international competitions.

-HKTA is a non-profit organisation and the national sporting body for tennis in Hong Kong, recognised by both the International Tennis Federation (ITF) and Asian Tennis Federation (ATF).
-HKTA currently has more than 40 affiliated member clubs and over 4000 individual members.
+HKCTA is a non-profit organisation and the national sporting body for tennis in Hong Kong, recognised by both the International Tennis Federation (ITF) and Asian Tennis Federation (ATF).
+HKCTA currently has more than 40 affiliated member clubs and over 4000 individual members.

-Coordination and administration of HKTA is carried out by the full-time teams at its offices located at Olympic House in So Kon Po, Causeway Bay and the HKTA Tennis Centre at Kowloon Tsai.
+Coordination and administration of HKCTA is carried out by the full-time teams at its offices located at Olympic House in So Kon Po, Causeway Bay and the HKCTA Tennis Centre at Kowloon Tsai.